 It’s always fun to read a book, I think, where you know more than the characters.
 You know, of course, what “the gadget” is and what it will be used for and how it will affect the outcome of the war.

-The book itself didn’t really make any judgments about the moral consequences of the bomb, but the discussion section had an interview with the author where she talked about Americans being the bad guys in the end [edited: she said Americans weren’t the good guys].
+The Green Glass Sea itself didn’t really make any judgments about the moral consequences of the bomb, but the discussion section had an interview with the author where she talked about Americans being the bad guys in the end [edited: she said Americans weren’t the good guys].
 I have to admit, this soured me just a little on the book.
 I mean, I think the dropping of the bombs was pretty terrible, of course, but I also had two grandfathers slated to be at the forefront of the Japanese invasion and the casualty predictions for such an invasion make it at least a very real possibility that, without the bombs, I wouldn’t be sitting here right now.
 I, and my siblings and my parents, probably would never have been born.

 The cover of the school’s copy (a paperback) is, sadly, even less appealing than this one, which I think has prevented it from ever being checked out.
 I’m hoping it’ll circulate pretty well now that I’ve introduced them to it.